prometheus/prometheus/docs/querying/basics.md

     http_requests_total{job="prometheus",group="canary"}

+The list of label matchers may include a trailing comma:

+    http_requests_total{job="prometheus",group="canary",}

 It is also possible to negatively match a label value, or to match label values against regular expressions.
 The following label matching operators exist: